Truce in Gaza endures another day and more hostages are freed, but tougher talks ahead

 The 210 Palestinians released, including at least seven Israeli Palestinians, have been women and teenagers.
 The teens were largely accused of throwing stones and firebombs during confrontations with Israeli forces.
 A number of the women were detained for pro-Palestinian social media posts that Israeli authorities said constituted incitement of violence.
 Several were convicted by military courts of attempting to attack soldiers, some of them after being found carrying scissors or knives near security positions.

-With Wednesday's releases, a total of 73 Israelis, including dual nationals, have been freed during the truce, most of whom appear physically well but shaken.
+With Thursday's releases, a total of 75 Israelis, including dual nationals, have been freed during the truce, most of whom appear physically well but shaken.
 Another 24 hostages — 23 Thais and one Filipino — have also been released, including several men.

 Before the cease-fire, Hamas released four hostages, and the Israeli army rescued one.
 Two others were found dead in Gaza.
 On Thursday, the military confirmed the death of Ofir Tzarfati, who was believed to be among the hostages, without providing any further details.
 The 27-year-old attended a music festival where at least 360 people were killed and several others were kidnapped on Oct.
 7.